Fall laminitis in horses

 ICE ICE ICE ICE ICE if you even suspect laminitis.

-The following comes from the Equine Cushing’s and Insulin Resistance Group, Inc, (ECIR) and outlines this mechanism.
+The following comes from the Equine Cushing’s and Insulin Resistance Group, Inc, (ECIR)

 - Research has shown, and most veterinarians recognize, that the vast majority of laminitis cases are related to hormonal/endocrine disorders, specifically those involving insulin resistance.
 Avoidance requires diets very low in simple sugars (ESC) and starch, i.e., the components of the diet which cause an insulin rise (fructans do not elevate insulin).

 - While it’s true that regrowth of fall pastures and/or exposure to cold nights can raise the simple sugar and starch levels in the grass, fall laminitis can, and often does, strike horses that had no trouble handling spring pastures and even many horses with no access to pasture at all.

 - Eleanor Kellon, VMD, Veterinary Advisor to ECIR Group Inc, explains.
 “The typical case of fall laminitis is experiencing laminitis for the first time, or as a repeat of a previous fall episode.
 They are in their teens (or occasionally older) and owners report no change in diet or management.
 The cause is the seasonal rise in the hormone ACTH.”